soumithganji/DocRAG/README.md

 This project is under a Proprietary License – intended for internal evaluation and hackathons only.
 For commercial or research use, please contact the repository owner.

 <div align="center">
-Made with ❤️ by <a href="https://github.com/ArpitKadam/">Arpit Kadam</a> and Contributors
+Made with ❤️ by Soumith
 </div>